Monday 17 February DynaMo PhD scholar Zeinu Mussa Belew defended his PhD thesis and was awarded the PhD degree.

-Transport Engineering in Synthetic Biology Identification and characterization of phlorizin transporters enable increased production in yeast
+The thesis is entitled: Transport Engineering in Synthetic Biology; Identification and characterization of phlorizin transporters enables increased production in yeast.

 Plants produce a plethora of specialized small molecules (plant natural products) that have pharmaceutical and nutraceutical values.
-Many of these molecules are usually produced in minute amounts and have complex chemical structures that make production by extraction from native hosts or through chemical synthesis laborious and cost-intensive.
-To overcome these challenges, microbial engineering has emerged as an alternative for large-scale production of high-value plant natural products.
-However, plant natural products can accumulate inside the microbial cell factories, which can lead to toxicity or feedback inhibition and thereby low production.
-Transport engineering can potentially be applied to facilitate final product secretion into the growth medium, thereby improving production and cost-efficient purification.
+To overcome challenges in large scale microbial production, transport engineering has emerged as technology to facilitate final product secretion into the growth medium, thereby improving production and cost-efficient purification.
 However, the limited knowledge on transporters of plant natural products has hitherto hindered the application of transport engineering technologies.